mitsuba-renderer/drjit/src/python/docstr.rst

                   queue_size = size
                   queue = dr.empty(dtype=type(state), shape=queue_size)

+                  # Create an opaque variable representing the number 'loop_state'.
+                  # This keeps this changing value from being baked into the program,
+                  # which is needed for proper kernel caching
+                  queue_size_o = dr.opaque(UInt32, queue_size)

                   while not stopping_criterion(state):
                       # This line represents the loop body that processes work
                       state = loop_body(state)